sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/views/ResourceTabs/README.md

 | Option        | Description                                                                                         |
 |---------------|-----------------------------------------------------------------------------------------------------|
 | resourceKey   | The resourceKey for the type of entity which will be managed by the given tabs.                     |
+| locales       | The locales in which the given type of entity is available in.